 The folder list organizes your e-mail, calendars, contact lists, and task lists in a tree.
 Most people find one to four folders at the base of the tree, depending on the component and their system configuration.
-Each component has at least one, called On This Computer, for local information.
+Each Evolution component has at least one, called On This Computer, for local information.
 For example, the folder list for the e-mail component shows all your e-mail accounts, local folders, and search folders.

 If you receive large amounts of e-mail, you need additional ways to organize it.
-You can create your own e-mail folders, address books, calendars, task lists, or memo lists.
+In Evolution, you can create own e-mail folders, address books, calendars, task lists, or memo lists.

-14.3.2.1 Creating a folder
+15.3.2.1 Creating a folder